Andrea-Filice/PlayEpikWebsite/README.md

 Please follow the standard GitHub Flow when contributing.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License and you can find the **PLAY EPIK END-USER LICENSE**.

 # Contact
 For further questions or suggestions, please open an issue on the repository or contact us at help.playepik@gmail.com.